Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/205-Containers.md

 There are also a number of components that may need further initialisation:

--   The MIOpen library has problems with file/record locking on Lustre so some environment variables are needed to move some work directories.
+-   The MIOpen library has problems with file/record locking on Lustre so some environment variables are needed to move some work directories to `/tmp`.

 -   RCCL needs to be told the right network interfaces to use as otherwise it tends to take the interface to the management network of the cluster instead and gets stuck.